Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Methodology

 \section{Methodology}

 We introduce \ourmethod{}, a novel framework to empower general-purpose LLMs with modular and collaborative knowledge (Figure \ref{fig:overview}).
-We train various specialized LMs on knowledge corpora from diversified domains and sources (\Sref{subsec:knowledge_cards}).
-We then use them to produce background knowledge for the general-puporse LLMs, while employing three \emph{knowledge filters} to ensure quality in knowledge synthesis (\Sref{subsec:knowledge_filters}).
-Finally, we propose \emph{bottom-up} and \emph{top-down}, two approaches to condition the LLM on the content sourced from specialized LMs and post-processed using the knowledge filters (\Sref{subsec:knowledge_integration}).
+We train various \emph{knowledge cards}, LMs trained on specialized knowledge corpora from diversified domains and sources (\Sref{subsec:knowledge_cards}).
+We then use them to produce background knowledge for the general-purpose LLMs, while employing three \emph{knowledge selectors} to ensure quality in knowledge synthesis (\Sref{subsec:knowledge_selectors}).
+Finally, we propose \emph{bottom-up} and \emph{top-down}, two approaches to condition the LLM on the content sourced from knowledge cards and post-processed using the knowledge selectors (\Sref{subsec:knowledge_integration}).